Integrative Medicine and Acupuncture for Dogs and Cats in Pasadena: Increasing Movement and Well-Being

 Creating a Care Plan for Your Pet

-Animal chiropractic care is often coupled with pet acupuncture to optimize treatment goals.
+Animal chiropractic care is often coupled with cat or dog acupuncture to optimize treatment goals.
 Herbal therapies such as nutritional supplements, herbal formulas, and a balanced nutrition plan are the foundation of overall health and should also be considered as well for all patients.

 All of our animal friends – from the young and active to our animals in their twilight years – should reap the benefits of integrative pet medicine.
 It is part of a holistic approach to animal wellness and should be used as a complementary modality in conjunction with high-quality traditional veterinary care for every companion animal.